ritamdas2/S-CS-skills/skills/cluster-0/04/report.md

-#  Skill Name
+#  Skill 04 Uploading Video to Cloud

-Author: FirstName LastName
+Author: Ritam Das

-Date: YYYY-MM-DD
+Date: 2020-09-07
 -----

 ## Summary
+I recorded a short video of myself, uploaded to YouTube, and embedded the video in this markdown.

 ## Sketches and Photos